tamago-labs/tamago-protocol/README.md

 One of the example payload:
 https://bafkreiayczhsojnlcm7ra6iok6wpwlxznwtfsfzhbrxftog4fxdgq4rkvq.ipfs.nftstorage.link/

-After the entry is uploaded successfully on IPFS, the merkle tree will be contructed using the Keccak hash from 4 pieces of information `CID`, `chainId`, `assetAddress`, `assetTokenIdOrAmount`.
+After the entry is uploaded successfully on IPFS, the merkle tree will be contructed using Keccak for hashing `CID`, `chainId`, `assetAddress`, `assetTokenIdOrAmount` into  a fixed 256-bits long string.
+The leaves are rolled out the lowest leaf up to the root hash.
+When buying, the buyer generates a proof with his/her owned asset that matched a list of assets made by the seller in order to swap the asset in a decentralized manner.

 ## Cross-chain Transactions

-The non-cross-chain transaction requires a contract `marketplace.sol` to keeps track of all arbitrary entities, root hashes submitted by its users while multi-chain transactions require off-chain validator nodes that run by the script unders the `/script` folder, the validator acts as agents that translate off-chain arbitrary data from IPFS  then batch available outstanding requests into a single batch request and submit to every gateway contracts in the system.
+The non-cross-chain transaction requires a contract `marketplace.sol` to keeps track of all arbitrary entities, root hashes submitted by its users while multi-chain transactions we seperate the contract into `gateway.sol` that wrapped the marketplace contract with cross-chain capability, it works by off-chain validator nodes that run by the scripts under the `/script` folder, the validator acts as agents that translate off-chain arbitrary data from IPFS  then batch available outstanding requests into a single batch request and submit to every gateway contracts in the system.

 ![tamago-nft-Page-4 drawio (2) (1)](https://user-images.githubusercontent.com/18402217/185110157-77cf3278-f6e5-4b93-88e7-81f06fe7b017.png)

 ## Deployment